Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 All 3 schemes provide compensation payments as well as access to medical treatments and rehabilitation services.
 The VEA also provides for means tested income support payments such as the Service Pension and Income Support Supplement for war widows/ers.

-Some VEA benefits, such as income support payments, are not tied to periods of military service but rather a veterans’ qualifying service (generally, in operations against an enemy while in danger from hostile enemy forces).
+Some VEA benefits, such as income support payments, are not tied to periods of military service but rather a veteran’s qualifying service (generally, in operations against an enemy while in danger from hostile enemy forces).
 Other entitlements available under the 3 schemes, such as compensation payments and benefits, are tied to periods of service—eligibility under one or more of the schemes will be determined by the period of service and the timing of the event giving rise to compensation (such as an injury or death).

 The 3 schemes can provide different levels of compensation and benefits for the same conditions, depending on the person’s service, age, and when an injury or illness occurred.
 For example, the Productivity Commission found compensation amounts for those with impairment levels below 80 points (on the guides used to assess impairments) can vary by more than $100,000 depending on whether the person had warlike/non-warlike service or peacetime service (p.
 18).
-The value of compensation over a person’s lifetime can will vary based on the fact that the VEA provides access to lifetime disability compensation pensions, while MRCA and DRCA cover the period up to Age Pension age (for former ADF members) (pp. 599–600).
+The value of compensation over a person’s lifetime can vary based on the fact that the VEA provides access to lifetime disability compensation pensions, while MRCA and DRCA incapacity payments only cover the period up to Age Pension age (for former ADF members) (pp. 599–600).

 The total package of supports and compensation available can also vary based on differences in the rates of assistance for services such as attendants, home care and funeral benefits as well as eligibility for the Veterans’ Gold Card and education schemes for the children of veterans.
 For example, the Veterans’ Home Care program under the VEA sets limits in terms of hours/days for personal care, domestic help, respite and garden maintenance (for example, 1.5 hours of personal care a week).
 The Household Services and Attendant Care programs under the DRCA and MRCA set a maximum value for the services available: $574.76 a week for the DRCA and $597.13 a week for the MRCA.
 The maximum funeral benefit under the VEA is $2,000 while the MRCA can cover funeral expenses of up to $14,639.09.